l-slima/l-slima.github.io/README.md

 # Lucas de Souza Lima

-Bem-vindo ao meu repositório!
+Welcome to my repository!

-## Sobre mim
+## About Me

-Meu nome é Lucas de Souza Lima.
-Sou mestre e bacharel em Matemática pela UNESP.
-Atualmente, sou doutorando em Matemática pela USP e também faço MBA em Finanças e Controladoria pela USP-ESALQ.
+My name is Lucas de Souza Lima.
+I hold both a Bachelor’s and a Master’s degree in Mathematics from UNESP.
+I am currently pursuing a PhD in Mathematics at USP and also an MBA in Finance and Controllership at USP-ESALQ.

-## Competências
+## Skills

-- Sólido conhecimento em Python, R, C e algoritmos de Machine Learning
+* Strong knowledge of Python, R, C, and Machine Learning algorithms
-- Inglês avançado
-- Grande conhecimento em Finanças
-- Adaptação rápida ao ambiente
-- Facilidade em aprender
+* Advanced English
+* Extensive knowledge in Finance
+* Quick adaptability to new environments
+* Fast learner

-## Contato
+## Contact

-Fique à vontade para explorar o repositório e entrar em contato para colaborações ou dúvidas!
+Feel free to explore the repository and reach out for collaborations or questions!

+---